Live Anywhere for Months at a Time: A Super Guide to Finding the Best Airbnb

 Let your host know all of the things you need up-front and they will let you know if they already have it or can somehow provide it, within reason.
 This is more of just a courtesy so you don’t spring surprises on the host and make unfair demands.
 Yes, you’re paying for your room and board, but again, these hosts are not a multi-million dollar corporation that needs to bend to your every whim.

 Leave a gracious review for your host whenever you can so that everyone wins.
 Hope this all has helped.
-When you’re ready to head out, check out this link to get $35 on your first booking.
+When you’re ready to head out, check out my referral link to get up to $40 on your first booking.
+There are no hidden charges or strings attached.
+Don’t feel pressured to sign up through my link, but I appreciate it if you do because we’ll both get credit!